 These are the most commonly held ETF pairs in Australia with significant holdings overlap:

 - VAS and A200: approximately 94% overlap.
 Both track Australian large-cap companies on near-identical indices.
+See VAS vs A200: Index, Holdings and Fees for the full breakdown.

 - VGS and BGBL: high overlap.
 Both track global developed markets.
 BGBL charges 0.08% p.a. compared to VGS at 0.18% p.a., a meaningful fee difference for near-identical exposure.
+See VGS vs BGBL: Which Global ETF is Cheaper? for the full breakdown.

 - NDQ and VGS: moderate overlap.
 NDQ is concentrated in US technology, which already makes up a large portion of VGS.
 Holding both increases the weighting toward US tech significantly.

 - VDHG and VAS: VDHG already contains an Australian shares allocation as one of its underlying funds.
 Adding a standalone VAS position increases the Australian weighting beyond what VDHG's asset allocation provides.
+The VDHG vs DHHF comparison covers VDHG's underlying allocation in detail.

 When ETF overlap is not a problem